 Aims

-On completion of the course trainees will be able to

-read information from a chart;

-fix the position of ships on a chart;

-read information from tide tables; and

-carry out course, speed and distance calculations, taking into account any set, drift or leeway.

-The trainees will also have a sufficient understanding of ships and their systems to enable them to appreciate situations on board and to discuss matters and problems relating to the navigation of a ship through a VTS area with its master, pilot or navigating officer.
+On completion of the module, the student should have an understanding of ships and their systems to enable them to appreciate situations on board and to discuss matters and problems relating to the navigation of a ship through a VTS area with its master, pilot or navigating officer.
 The course will also enable trainees to have knowledge of port operations and the ability to co-ordinate information relating to other services provided by port and harbour authorities including offshore installations.

+The student should also have sufficient knowledge of ships to understand limitations of manoeuvrability or the need for special treatment based on ship type, cargo carried or caused by malfunction of shipboard systems.

-If a simulator is available, it is possible to give the trainees realistic exercises on navigating a vessel and the role of VTS in giving assistance to navigate safely and expeditiously through a VTS area.
+If a ship simulator is available, it is possible to give the trainees realistic exercises on navigating a vessel and the role of VTS in giving assistance to navigate safely and expeditiously through a VTS area.
 Consideration should be given to running simulated exercises to demonstrate the manoeuvrability of different types of vessel.
 Integrated exercises on handling emergency situations could also be carried out.

 SUBJECT OUTLINE OF MODULE 4